 A.B.
 1969 & A.M.
 1971 Tufts University; University of Tübingen Ph.D.
 1977 Harvard University

 Professor of German.
-On leave in the fall of 2013
+On leave in the spring of 2015

 A primary research interest of his has been German exile literature from the period 1933–1945, an area in which he wrote his dissertation and has published several articles.